rajeshwarpatlolla/ionic-datepicker/README.md

     ];
 ````

-i) **monthList**(Optional) : This is an array with a list of all months.
+j) **monthList**(Optional) : This is an array with a list of all months.
 You can use this if you want to show months in some other language or format.
 You can create an array like below.
  ````javascript
  var monthList = ["Jan", "Feb", "March", "April", "May", "June", "July", "Aug", "Sept", "Oct", "Nov", "Dec"];
  ````